 Let’s start with PureVPN’s jurisdiction.
 The company is situated in the British Virgin Islands that has no data retention laws.
 It’s also not part of the Fourteen Eyes alliance, making it an ideal place for a true no-logs VPN.

 In 2019, Altius IT successfully audited PureVPN’s no-logs policy.
 However, that proved to be not enough for this provider.
-Thus, next year they did a second one, this time with KPMG, and also allowed to repeat it anytime without prior notice.
+Thus, next year they did a second one, this time KPMG was also allowed to repeat it anytime without prior notice.

 As you can see, PureVPN has put some serious effort into becoming a twice-audited provider.
 Nevertheless, we still have to mention that back in 2017, this company assisted the FBI in obtaining logs of one subscriber.
 Moreover, let’s not forget that PureVPN belongs to Gaditek, a Pakistani company with a dubious reputation, to say the least.